 Emma has worked with the in-house legal team of a national newspaper and is a contributor to media law blog Inforrm.

-Emma regularly appears in the employment tribunal.
+Emma regularly appears in the employment tribunal in multi-day proceedings.
 While she has a particular interest in proceedings concerning discrimination, her experience also spans unfair dismissal, redundancy, TUPE transfers, whistleblowing and wage-related disputes.
 Her advisory work has included employment disputes in overseas territories.

 She recently appeared as junior counsel in the Court of Appeal in:

-She is instructed in proceedings relating to holiday pay under EU law (led by Tom Linden QC).
+She was also instructed in proceedings relating to holiday pay under EU law (led by Tom Linden QC).

 Before joining Matrix, Emma was a Court of Appeal Judicial Assistant to the Rt.
 Hon.
 Lord Justice Beatson.
 She worked for a number of charities, including JUSTICE, INQUEST, Reprieve, Penn Law International Human Rights Advocates and CACIT (Togo).